 Osteoarthritis of the facet joint is caused by the wear and tear of the cartilage of those joints.
 It usually causes explicit pain.
-Reasons for the wear and tear of the cartilage can be preliminary fractures and traumas of vertebra.
-Still the most typical reason is the ageing process of the spine.
+Reasons for the wear and tear of the cartilage can be preliminary fractures and traumas of the vertebra.
+Still, the most typical reason is the ageing process of the spine.

 By introducing analgesic and anti-inflammatory medications in joints, injections can reduce pain caused by arthritis.
-Local anaesthesia is used for performing of facet joint injections and it is done under X-ray control.
+Local anaesthesia is used for performing facet joint injections and it is done under X-ray control.

-Avoid NHS Waiting Time for epidural blockade
+Avoid NHS Waiting Time for an epidural blockade

-Some types of spine surgery can be covered by NHS and can be refunded.
+Some types of spine surgery can be covered by the NHS and can be refunded.
 If Spine surgery is received in a private clinic abroad.
 Spine surgery abroad could be an alternative you can afford.